Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Let's go through them in your mind.

-The indictment in this case is absolutely constitutionally defective and you saw it play out in the jury instructions.
+The indictment in this case is absolutely constitutionally defective, and you saw it play out in the jury instructions.

-They never identified the target crime and you can't be prepared to hit a moving target.
+They never identified the target crime, and you can't be prepared to hit a moving target.

-Whether it's a tax offense was a target offense for why the business records you know were uh were supposedly falsified whether it's on campaign finance or some other violation.
+Whether it's a tax offense with a target offense for why the business records were supposedly falsified, whether it's campaign finance or some other violation, they came up with four choices, narrowed it to three.

 That's absolutely constitutionally defective.

-And so are the judges instructions.
+And so were the judge's instructions.

-But I'll tell you know just on a micro basis I saw an instruction yesterday they said that if you uh find that the defendant made a con campaign contribution in excess of twenty seven hundred dollars which was the campaign limit at that time then that would be a violation of campaign finance law.
+They said that if you find that the defendant made a campaign contribution in excess of $2,700, which was the campaign limit at that time, then that would be a violation of campaign finance law.

 That's absolutely wrong.

-An individual candidate has an unlimited amount that he can contribute to his campaign and the evidence here supposedly was that these are two checks Trump wrote from his own funds from a trust fund that sort of thing.
+And the evidence here, supposedly, was that these are two checks Trump wrote from his own funds, from a trust fund, that sort of thing.

-So but I understand there was no objection to that instruction.
+But I understand there was no objection to that instruction.

-I find that unfathomable I I I really find that hard to believe.
+I really find that hard to believe.

-But the difference is in a RICO case racketeering case they lay out the racketeering enterprise and then set out 10 15 acts.
+But the difference is, in a RICO case, racketeering case, they lay out the racketeering enterprise and then set out 1015 acts.

 That didn't happen here.

-They made up crimes as they went along and then you're supposed to defend against them.
+They made up crimes as they went along, and then you're supposed to defend against them.

 It's impossible.